-Appendices B1 and B2, Sections 3.1 and 4.2, describes current and historical livestock grazing on the EPA and PCA.
-Additionally, the RHA's and SDD (Appendix B) present detailed data on the RHA's results.
-Currently, the ECPA are not achieving 4 of the 5 Standards for Rangeland Health with wild horses, historic and current grazing by livestock, and the introduction of non-native plant identified as a significant causal factor in the failure to achieve these standards.
+Appendices B1 and B2, Sections 3.1 and 4.2 describe current and historical livestock grazing on the EPA and PCA.
+Additionally, the RHAs and SDD (Appendix B) present detailed data on the RHA's results.
+Currently, the ECPA are not achieving 4 of the 5 Standards for Rangeland Health with wild horses, historic and current grazing by livestock, and the introduction of non-native plants identified as a significant causal factor in the failure to achieve these standards.